eSedano/bg-fire-ants/README.md

 ## End of the game

 The game ends when the two queens of one of the players are captured.
 The player with queens remaining on the board is the winner.

+## Possible changes based on feedback
+* Add rules for ties.
+* Clarify that captured queens are removed from the board and turned to regular stones in the reserve.
+* Remove option to move pieces from one buffer space to another one.
+* Remove ability of queens to be used for capture.